rmaniego/woshi/README.md

 And scroll down below for more examples.

 ## Official Release
-**Woshi** can now be used on your Python projects through PyPi by running pip command on a Python-ready environment.

-`pip install -U woshi`

-Current version is 1.0, but more updates are coming soon.
-It is compatible with Python 3.9+, but will require other third-party libraries during installation.
+Current version is 2.0, but more updates are coming soon.
+Compatible with Python 3.9 or later.

+`pip install woshi -U`

 ## Usage